 Western Power follows strict protocols when entering your property to read your meter.
-In some instances, Western Power will not enter your property or is cannot access your meter, which may result in your electricity consumption being estimated.
+In some instances, Western Power will not enter your property or cannot access your meter box, which may result in your electricity consumption being estimated.

 When considering safe and reasonable access to your meter, please take into account the following:

 The meter box is the property of the property owner and as such:

 If access to the meter can only be gained by traversing your property, Western Power will leave your property as it was found.
 This means that if your gate is open, we will leave it open; if your gate is shut, we will leave it shut.
 The exceptions to this are meter box doors and swimming pool gates, which will always be left shut irrespective of how they are found.

 We will not walk across your garden unless it is the only way to access your meter box in which case we will take the most direct route.

 Skipped read cards will be left at premises where meters are obstructed or cannot be accessed.

 Where possible, the card will be left in your letter box and will indicate the date, meter number and reason why your meter was not read.